Australian Bombshell Madi Edwards Flaunts Killer Curves In Pink Bikini

 Some of Madi’s female followers said her curves were their body goals.

 Madi definitely has an enviable body.
 In an interview with Maxim magazine, she explained that at least part of the reason behind her fabulous figure was her active lifestyle, adding that she grew up swimming.
 She also said that she competed in nationals and thought at one point in her life that she would make her way to the Olympics.
-Those ideas changed she was given an opportunity to model.
+Those ideas changed when she was given an opportunity to model.

-The self-proclaimed “beach baby” said that she enjoyed modeling, but it was not as glamorous as it seemed, adding that modeling involved long hours, spending a lot of time flying and facing more judgement than the average person has to endure.
+The self-proclaimed “beach baby” said that she enjoyed modeling, but it was not as glamorous as it seemed.
+She added that modeling involved long hours, a lot of flying and facing more judgement than the average person has to endure.
 But she also said that she would not change what she does for the world.

 When asked how she kept her followers coming back for more, Madi said that it all came down to being natural.